asyncapi/website/markdown/blog/2024-june-summary.md

 In recent weeks, [Aishat Muibudeen](https://github.com/Mayaleeeee) (Maya) has been conducting a UX audit on the AsyncAPI website and has identified user experience issues.
 In the audit, she proposed redesigning the website to address these issues and improve the overall experience.
 Please read the [Proposal to Redesign the AsyncAPI Website](https://github.com/asyncapi/website/issues/3018) for more details.

 ### Marketing Working Group
 We have a new Marketing Working Group; the group aims to use marketing strategies to accomplish two key objectives: promoting AsyncAPI adoption and showcasing community achievements.
 It envisions close collaboration between the AsyncAPI community and sponsors by strategically demonstrating AsyncAPI capabilities and celebrating community successes.
-If you're interested in participating, please join the [Marketing WG meeting on Tuesday, 2nd July, at 14:00 UTC](https://github.com/asyncapi/community/issues/1292).
+If you're interested in participating, please join the [Marketing WG channel on Slack](https://asyncapi.slack.com/archives/C077R6HCDB3).

 ## TSC x Ambassadors
 We are excited to welcome two new additions to our Ambassadors.
 Please help us welcome [Raphael De Lio](https://www.linkedin.com/in/raphaeldelio), Software Consultant at Xebia, and [Hari Krishnan](https://www.linkedin.com/in/harikrishnan83), Co-Founder and CTO at Specmatic.